 It is useful to begin the discussion by briefly summarizing the main findings, and explore possible mechanisms or explanations for these findings.
-Emphasize the new and important aspects of your study and put your findings in the context of the totality of the relevant evidence.
+Emphasize the new and important aspects of your study and put your finings in the context of the totality of the relevant evidence.
 State the limitations of your study, and explore the implications of your findings for future research and for clinical practice or policy.
+Discuss the influence or association of variables, such as sex and/or gender, on your findings, where appropriate, and the limitations of the data.
 Do not repeat in detail data or other information given in other parts of the manuscript, such as in the Introduction or the Results section.